junxit/us-congress-bills-111/bill.md

   - **(1)** all forms of entry, appropriation, and disposal under the public land laws;
   - **(2)** location, entry, and patent under the mining laws; and
   - **(3)** operation of the mineral leasing, mineral materials, and geothermal leasing laws.
-- **(b)** *Termination* If two years after the date of the enactment of this Act, the conveyance authorized under section 2 has not been executed, the withdrawal under subsection (a) shall have no force or effect.
+- **(b)** *Termination* If 2 years after the date of the enactment of this Act, the conveyance authorized under section 2 has not been executed, the withdrawal under subsection (a) shall have no force or effect.

 ## § 4.
 Sunset